SaraBaradaran/SaraBaradaran.github.io/_publications/journal-paper.md

 ---
 title: "A Unit-Based Symbolic Execution Method for Detecting Memory Corruption Vulnerabilities in Executable Codes"
 collection: publications
-excerpt: 'This paper proposes a method for restricting the scope of symbolic analysis and combining it with ML techniques for detecting memory corruption vulnerabilities in executable codes.'
+excerpt: 'This paper proposes a method for restricting the scope of symbolic analysis and combining it with ML techniques to detect memory corruption vulnerabilities in executable codes.'
 date: 2023-11-01
 venue: 'International Journal of Information Security'